List of cults of personality: Dominican Republic

 Dominican President Rafael Trujillo enjoyed a large cult of personality during his tenure and even after his death.
 In 1936, the Dominican Congress voted to rename the capital of Santo Domingo to Ciudad Trujillo.
 The same thing was done with the San Cristóbal Province and Pico Duarte (the country's highest peak), with the latter being rebaptized as "Pico Trujillo".
 National personalities and politicians alike had praise for Trujillo with license plates that included slogans such as "¡Viva Trujillo!" being massed produced on all levels and put on the rears of cars.
 Commemorative coins and stamps were created after his presidency with his image on the front.

 Egypt

 The Egyptian state practiced a cult of personality around Gamal Abdel Nasser during his rule.
 It has been alleged that the Egyptian media has created a personality cult around the current President Abdel Fattah el-Sisi.

 Pro-Sisi billboard in Cairo, reading: Egypt is always first.
 Together we continue the path of development to make Egypt and its people prosper.

 El Salvador

-The self proclaimed “world's coolest dictator”, Nayib Bukele has allegedly cultivated a cult of personality in El Salvador.
+The self proclaimed “world's coolest dictator”, Nayib Bukele allegedly cultivated a cult of personality in El Salvador.